Skip to main content

 3. Connect to Strategy

-Mention interaction with directors, CFO, or COO.
-Show your proximity to decision-making.
+Mention interactions with directors, the CFO, or COO.
+Demonstrate your proximity to decision-making.

 See an example